Dead or Alive (franchise): Plot and characters

 The fifth game, Dead or Alive 5, is set two years later.
 DOATEC is newly reformed with Helena still in control and Zack appearing to be an employee.
 Donovan forms a new organization called MIST to continue the Alpha Project.
-Jann Lee beats Hitomi in the last round of the fifth tournament, thus winning.
-However, Jann Lee still felt that there is one person whom Jann Lee wants to defeat in order for him to be a true winner, Rig, who at first has an amnesia, but presumably ruse, and calling Donovan, “dad”.
-Meanwhile, Kasumi, Ryu, and Ayane, with the help from Helena, fight to destroy the Alpha project and stop Donovan.
+Jann Lee beats Hitomi in the last round of the fifth tournament.
+However, Jann Lee still feels that there is one person who he wants to defeat in order for him to be a true winner- Rig, who at first seems to have amnesia since he refers to Donovan as his dad.
+Meanwhile, Kasumi, Ryu, and Ayane, with help from Helena, fight to destroy the Alpha project and stop Donovan.

-Continuing to Dead or Alive 6, DOATEC and Mugen Tenshin discover that MIST is after the fifth tournament qualifier participant Honoka, due to her having a similar power signature as Raidou, causing them to keep an eye on her in different ways.
-Even worse, by the time the sixth tournament begins, Rig is found out to be indeed amnesiac; he was unknowingly implanted with a hypnotic suggestion by MIST that will brainwash him to serve them under the alias “Victor Donovan Jr.”, causing Bass and Jann Lee to worry and become suspicious of Rig's current situation.
+Continuing to Dead or Alive 6, DOATEC and Mugen Tenshin discover that MIST is after the fifth tournament qualifier participant, Honoka, due to her having a similar power signature as Raidou.
+By the time the sixth tournament begins, suspicions of Rig experiencing amnesia are confirmed; he is unknowingly being implanted with a hypnotic suggestion by MIST that brainwashes him to serve them under the alias "Victor Donovan Jr.", causing Bass and Jann Lee to worry about his current situation.
 For the final tournament match, Jann Lee is once again officially a winner, but he was unofficially defeated by a newcomer, Diego.
 Ayane and Honoka are soon kidnapped by MIST and coerced into unwillingly reviving Raidou, their biological father, as an undead cyber ninja demon.
-As her older-half-sister Honoka is still weakened, Ayane teams up with Kasumi and Hayate to kill the revived Raidou once and for all, leaving no trace of him behind.
-Helena, who arrived at one of MIST's hidden laboratory to secure the place, approaches a young scientist who act as Lisa's replacement and is responsible for Raidou’ resurrection, NiCO.
+As her older half-sister, Honoka, is still weakened, Ayane teams up with Kasumi and Hayate to kill the revived Raidou once and for all.
+Helena, arriving at one of MIST's hidden laboratories to secure the place, approaches a young scientist, NiCO, who acts as Lisa's replacement and is responsible for Raidou's resurrection.
 Although NiCO attempts to revive Helena's mother, Maria, Helena rejects her plan, causing NiCO to escape from her.